 A foreigner living in Spain under a non-lucrative residency visa automatically becomes a Spanish tax resident after spending more than 183 days in the country.
 The individual would be required to pay income tax to Spanish authorities on their worldwide income.
 This includes annual income from overseas, such as rental income and earnings from foreign businesses.

-In addition to tax on worldwide income, non-EU citizens with Spanish residence permits, whether a temporary residence permit or permanent residence permit, are also required to pay capital gains tax as well as wealth and inheritance tax to the Spanish government.
+In addition to tax on worldwide income, non-EU citizens with Spanish residence permits, whether an initial temporary residence permit or permanent residence permit, are also required to pay capital gains tax as well as wealth and inheritance tax to the Spanish government.
 Spain does have several double tax treaties with other nations, so depending on your country of origin, you may have access to tax relief schemes as a Spanish tax resident.

 Is the Spanish Non-lucrative Visa good for UK nationals?

-The Spanish Non-lucrative Visa – also known as a Non-profit Visa in Spain – is the ideal residence permit for a UK national.
+The Spanish Non-lucrative Visa – also known as a Non-profit Visa in Spain – is the ideal inital residence permit for a UK national.
 The UK’s withdrawal from the European Union due to Brexit in January 2020 created a dilemma for many British expats living in Spain without permanent residency.
 The introduction of the Non-lucrative Visa created a straightforward way for UK nationals to continue legally residing in Spain and those who had plans to relocate there.

-The current Spanish Non-lucrative Visa cost is €80.
+The current Spanish Non-lucrative Visa fee is €80.
 For nationals of Australia, Bangladesh, Canada, the United States of America, and the United Kingdom, different rates are applied.
 This is due to reciprocity measures that Spain has implemented.
 In these cases, the application fees for a non-lucrative Spanish residency visa must be consulted with the Consular Office.

 The applicant and their family members can apply for the NLV at the embassy or consulate of the country of their current residence.